drhsqlite/fossil-mirror/www/mirrortogithub.md

 ## Example GitHub Mirrors

-As of this writing (2019-03-16) the Fossil self-repository is mirrored on GitHub at:
+As of this writing (2019-03-16) Fossil’s own repository is mirrored on GitHub at:

 >